corey-howard/gymnazium/README.md

 Postgres relational database with a data model.
 However, due to this project being deployed using Heroku, I was able to use SQLite during development and Heroku Postgres when deployed.
 All the data is contained within the Postgres database and the appropriate models have been created.

-The below diagram explains the structure of my database and how it conforms:

 #### Wireframes